 It is noted that, there are many methods to generate different combinations of meta-features from the given $q$ kinds of meta-features.
-The combination function $nchoosek()$ being chosen is due to the fact that it can not only generate multiple different sets of meta-data for base model construction, but also help to find whether the combinations of different kinds of meta-features are better, and further discover the salient meta-features for algorithm recommendation.
+The combination function $nchoosek()$ is chosen is because it can not only generate multiple different sets of meta-data for base model construction, but also help to find whether the combinations of different types of meta-features are better, and further discover the salient meta-features for algorithm recommendation.

-With the combination function $nchoosek()$ on $q$ different kinds of meta-features, we can generate $t = 2^q - 1$ different sets of meta-features and furthermore $t$ sets of multi-labeled meta-data.
+With the combination function $nchoosek()$ on $q$ different kinds of meta-features, we can generate $t = 2^q - 1$ different sets of meta-features and furthermore $t$ sets of multi-label meta-data.